 If you plan on having a bite before your train leaves keep your belonging close, be sure you can see them at all times, and most importantly they are within arm’s reach.
 Do not leave your purse or other belongings hanging on the back of a chair, if possible keep purses on your lap while you eat.

 Don’t carry your backpack on your back, keep it where you can see it.
 I have seen thieves opening a backpack on the owner’s back, the owner was unaware of the impending theft.
-My husband yelled at the thieves and informed the would be victim of what almost happened.
+A few years ago we witnessed them in action and my husband yelled at the thieves to get them to stop and then informed the would be victim of what almost happened.

 Men should wrap wallets in a rubber band and place them in a FRONT pocket to avoid pickpockets.
 The rubber band keeps the wallet in place, try removing such a wallet from your pocket and see what happens.